If the Internet is like a boundless forest, then websites SSL Certificate are like cabins. Cozy, fun to visit, but surrounded by snarling wolves.

 As mentioned above, the S in HTTPS stands for secure.
 To earn that S, you have to be using the Secure Sockets Layer (SSL), and to do that you need an SSL certificate registered with a certificate authority.
 In the past, there was an annual cost for registering an SSL certificate, and it was fairly technical to implement.

 Today, there are low-cost and free SSL Certificate providers (eg. letsencrypt.org) so cost isn’t a barrier.
 It is, however, still fairly technical to implement and there are plenty of pitfalls.
-Don’t let your web developer use that as an excuse though— a good one will take the time to learn and do it right.
+Don’t let your web development use that as an excuse though— a good one will take the time to learn and do it right.

 Is my website already secure?